Topologically protected strongly-correlated states of photons: Introduction

 \section{Introduction}

-Light-matter interaction is around us in nature and has played a tremendous role in the development of current technology.
+Light-matter interaction surrounds us everywhere in nature, and it has played a tremendous role in the development of current technology.
 Until recent decades it was sufficient to deal with this interaction on average, with many photons and many atoms involved.
-However, increasing miniaturization of basic constituents towards nano scale is a common trend of modern technology.
-Downscaling to single-atom and/or single-photon levels promotes some traditionally classical research areas into the quantum realm\cite{vahala04},\cite{fleischhauer05}\cite{polzik},\cite{carusotto}.
-Therefore control over quantum processes of light-matter interaction will eventually be a vital ingredient of emerging quantum devices and is as well important for the rapid developments in several related fields, including communication, signal processing, ultrafast optics, optomechanical cooling, imaging and spectroscopy and, of course, quantum information.
-Efficient manipulation and control however requires a relatively strong interactions on a level of single atom, single photon and/or a single electron levels \cite{res-fluor}, \cite{hwang}, \cite{abdumalikov}, \cite{1-photon-rev}, \cite{volz},\cite{1-photon-GHz}, \cite{Yao}.
-This represent a significant challenge since a typical interaction scale for individual particles in our everyday life is given by the QED coupling constant $\alpha\approx 1/137$.
-Two possible ways to overcome this natural limitation and to increase the effects of correlations is either to use artificial materials and devices or to engage many-body interacting effects which would eventually lead to desired non-linearities in systems with reduced dimensionality.
+However, the increasing miniaturization of basic constituents towards nanoscale is a common trend in modern technology.
+Downscaling to single-atom and/or single-photon levels promotes some traditionally classical research areas into the quantum realm \cite{vahala04,fleischhauer05,polzik,carusotto}.
+A quantum control over the light-matter interaction will eventually become a vital ingredient of emerging quantum devices, and it is equally important for the development of several related fields, including communication, signal processing, ultrafast optics, optomechanical cooling, imaging and spectroscopy, and quantum information \cite{PhotQTech}.
+However, the efficient manipulation and control requires a relatively strong interaction at the level of a single atom or a single photon \cite{res-fluor,hwang,abdumalikov,1-photon-rev,volz,1-photon-GHz,Yao}.
+This presents a significant challenge, since the typical interaction scale for individual particles is given by the smallness of the QED coupling constant $\alpha\approx 1/137$.
+Two possible ways to overcome this natural limitation, and to increase the effects of correlations, are either to use artificial materials and devices, or to resort to many-body effects to produce nonlinearities.